Days Before Election: Macron Campaign Says It Is the Victim of Massive, Coordinated Hacking Campaign

 What an absurd notion, people running for election for publ

 Seems we have a bit of a pattern here, doesn't it?
-(Score:1)
+(Score:2, Flamebait)

 Now who could possibly want to damage Macron, other than the Le Pen campaign?